AshwiniN91/PowerBI-Projects/README.md

 📁 Repository Structure
 Each project is contained in its own folder and includes related .pbix files, sample datasets and documentation.

-PowerBI-Projects/
+PowerBI-Projects/ Order Management Analysis/ Order Management Dashboard.pbix / README.md /data

-│
+🛠️ Tools Used

-├── Order Management Analysis/
+- Power BI Desktop
-│   ├── Order Management Dashboard.pbix
+- Power Query for Data Transformation
-│   ├── README.md
+- DAX for custom measures, functions and KPIs
-│   └── data/
+- CSV files